bruno-li/arcade-game/README.md

 # Main
 ===============================

 In this game a bug boy is trying to cross the road to reach the river.
 Since he so small he can be easily eaten by those bugs flygin around the map.
-Help our bug boy reach the river safe;y.
+Help our bug boy reach the river safely.

 # How to play

 You can find the live game clicking => [here](https://leizifei.github.io/arcade-game/#openModal).
 Alternatively, you can clone or download the repo to your local machine.

 **Download** -  Click the "Clone or download" button then click "Download ZIP" and soon you'll get a zip file when your download finishes.
 Unzip the file, open the index.html file on your browser.

-**Clone** - Type into your terminal or command prompt the following: $ git clone https://github.com/leizifei/arcade-game.git When it finishes cloning the files, open the index.html file on your browser.
+**Clone** - Type into your terminal or command prompt the following:

-For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).
+$ git clone https://github.com/leizifei/arcade-game.git When it finishes cloning the files, open the index.html file on your browser.

 # Controls
 You can choose to use the arrow keys or keyboard to move the character.